-Spin (page 174) is a mechanic for characters to achieve extraordinary success and then pass that good fortune to their next roll or to other players.
-Normally, a character achieves a +1 bonus to their next roll for every three shifts they exceed their target.
+Spin (page 174) is a mechanic for characters to achieve extraordinary success while defending and then pass that good fortune to their next roll or to other players.
+Normally, a character achieves spin for every three shifts they exceed their target.
 When combined with spending fate points and compelling aspects, it can be possible for characters to achieve multiple spin, leading to large-or trivial-rolls afterwards.
 In general, spin is relative to the difficulty of the tasks being presented to the characters.
 If spin is happening too often or the amount excessively large, then consider evaluating the difficulties being used; they may need to be raised.